scaleoutsystems/digital-pathology-tutorial/README.md

 ## Configuring a client to attach to a FEDn network

 The below instructions assume that you have access to a pre-deployed FEDn Network.
-To set up a FEDn network either obtain an account in Scaleout Studio (SaaS) or follow the instructions here to set up the network yourself on your own servers: https://github.com/scaleoutsystems/fedn.
+To set up a FEDn network either obtain an account in Scaleout Studio or follow the instructions here to set up the network yourself on your own servers: https://github.com/scaleoutsystems/fedn.

 ### Set up the client structure and local environment

-Create a folder with the following structure
+On you local computer/device, create a folder with the following structure
 ```yaml
 aml-client
    requirements.txt